janklab/MlxShake/docs/UserGuide.md

-   -  `'format'`: Style of Markdown to generate.
+   -  `markdownStyle`: Style of Markdown to generate.
 May be `'github'` (default) or `'qiita'`
-   -  `'outputfilename'`: The name of the Markdown file to be generated.
+   -  `outFile`: The name of the Markdown file to be generated.
 If unspecified, will be the same as the Live Script, but with an `.md` file extension.
-   -  `'png2jpeg'`: Convert PNG images to JPEG images to save space at the expense of image quality.
+   -  `png2jpeg`: Convert PNG images to JPEG images to save space at the expense of image quality.
 May be `false` (default) or `true`.

+The arguments are passed as a `janklab.exportmlx.ExportOptions` object, so you need to stick them in a `{...}`.